-If you want to escape the hassle and the heat of Lisbon on a hot summer day, why not try the beaches of Costa da Caparica, just across the Tejo river.
-The locals swarm to the village of Caparica, that looks a lot like Brighton in England or Benidorm in Spain, but just away from the village, past the vast camping sites tens of kilometres of white, unspoilt beaches are at your disposal!
+If you want to escape the hassle and the heat of Lisbon on a hot summer day, try the beaches of Costa da Caparica, just across the Tejo river.
+The locals swarm to the village of Caparica, but just away from the village, past the vast camping sites tens of kilometres of white, unspoilt beaches are at your disposal!

 Costa da Caparica beach in summertime.